 - Clarification of the scope of intermediary liability.
 For instance, the proposed social media law provides that a platform will not be “liable” where a platform takes all reasonable steps to “take down” unlawful content.

+We would continue to monitor policy and regulatory developments in this area.
 For legal opinions or enquiries, please reach out to your usual Balogun Harold contact or via support@balogunharold.com